TFCDiff: Robust ECG Denoising via Time-Frequency Complementary Diffusion: Results

 \subsection{Intra-dataset Testing}

-On the synthesized dataset, we compare TFCDiff with eight benchmark methods and report evaluation metrics as mean values and standard deviations in Table\autoref{table3}.
-TFCDiff-10 demonstrates exceptional performance with values of 21.522 ± 57.303 au$^2$, 0.308 ± 0.339 au, 28.202 ± 16.927 \%, 0.957 ± 0.055 and 14.100 ± 4.172 dB for SSD, MAD, PRD, CosSim and ImSNR respectively, establishing new benchmarks for ECG denoising across all five metrics.
-Notable failures occur in CBAM-DAE and DesCod, both of which exhibit catastrophic performance degradation.
-The deficiency in DesCod is mitigated by imposing amplitude constraints during the sampling phase, specifically by confining the reconstructed variable $\hat{x}_0$ within $[-1,1]$.
+On the synthesized dataset, we compare TFCDiff with eight benchmark methods and report evaluation metrics as mean values and standard deviations in Table\autoref{table1}.
+TFCDiff-10 demonstrates exceptional performance with values of 19.399 ± 63.326 $\mu$V$^2$, 0.295 ± 0.377 mV, 26.139 ± 20.104 \%, 0.966 ± 0.049 and 15.135 ± 4.425 dB for SSD, MAD, PRD, CosSim and ImSNR respectively, establishing new benchmarks for ECG denoising across all five metrics.
+Notable failures occur in CBAM-DAE, which exhibits catastrophic performance degradation, hence it is excluded form subsequent comparisons.
 Due to the inherent stochasticity of diffusion models, denoising performance consistently improves as the count of generations used for averaging increases.
-Remarkably, TFCDiff-1 outperforms most benchmark models, including the refined DesCod-10 in three distortion metrics, reducing SSD by 52.25 \%, MAD by 29.03 \% and PRD by 20.26\%.
-For the strongest competitor TCDAE, TFCDiff-3 surpasses it in MAD and ImSNR, while fully closing the gap of the remaining metrics.
+Remarkably, TFCDiff-1 outperforms most benchmark models, including the refined DesCod-10 in MAD.
+For the strongest competitor TCDAE, TFCDiff-3 achieves performance comparable to it, while TFCDiff-5 comprehensively surpasses it across all metrics.
+To further visualize the preservation of critical morphological features, we randomly select a 10-second ECG segment to illustrate the denoising results of various methods in Fig.\autoref{fig6}.
+Notably, comparative methods suffer from severe morphological failures, characterized by the hallucination of false peaks or the persistence of pervasive noise.
+In contrast, TFCDiff preserves the complete morphological structure of the ECG signal without introducing such artifacts.

-To further assess model robustness, we conduct a comparative study under different noise levels defined by the intensity factor $\lambda$.
-Results are systematically presented in Table\autoref{table4} -\autoref{table8}, each dedicated to one evaluation metric.
-CBAM-DAE is excluded due to its numerically unstable outputs, while DesCod is represented solely by its optimal version DesCod-10.
+To further assess model robustness, we conduct a comparative study under different noise levels defined by the intensity factor.
+Results are systematically presented in Supplementary Table S3 - S7, each dedicated to one evaluation metric.
 TFCDiff maintains consistent superiority across most metrics at all noise levels, and demonstrates the highest stability as noise intensity increases.
-It remains effective even under the most challenging 1.5-2.0 interval where noise energy exceeds that of the original ECG components.
+It remains effective even under the most challenging 1.5 - 2.0 interval where noise energy exceeds that of the original ECG components.